Flagstaff, AZ Development Projects

 Developer: Core Campus.
 Architect: Myefski Architects.

-: city has approved a revised plan of smaller project; site demolition nearly complete.
+: city approval of revised plan being appealed; site demolition nearly complete.

 (800 W. University Heights Dr.) - 111 apartments in six buildings of two and three stories on four acres.